anitablue/nutrify4all/README.md

 ## Goal of aplication:
 The application is intended for users who want to find out the nutritional value of certain recipes.

-## Scope Inclusions and Exclusions:
+## Scopes:
 - user registration and login
 - storage of personal data
-- searching for a recipe
+- searching for a recipes
-- display of nutritional values
+- display of nutritional values of recepies
-- the possibility of choosing quality food
+- the possibility to store selected recepies
-- recipe storage
-- advanced recipe search mode
+- advanced search mode
-- the ability to select user function settings
+- the ability to select user opretion mode

 ## Modes of operation:
-- possibility to choose settings of user functions:
+ The user can select in which mode he wants to search recepies.
+ Search mode:
-- the ability to select basic search functionalities
+  - basic search
-- the ability to select more advanced search functionalities
+  - advanced search